ANT CONTROL SERVICES

 Little black ants

 As you may have guessed from their name, these ants are small in size (1.5 to 2mm) and typically black in color (some can be dark brown).
-They can be found throughout the U.S., but mainly on the coasts, and are most active from June to August.
+They can be found throughout the U.S.and are most active from June to August.
 They build nests in wooded areas, under logs or rocks, or in rotting wood or wall voids inside or outside of your home.

 Little black ants have stingers, but they are too small to cause any real harm to people.
 They eat common ant foods like grease, oil, meats, fruits, other insects, and plant nectar.
 It’s hard to control a colony once it’s been established, so prevention is key when it comes to keeping these types of small ants out of your home.
 Seal cracks and crevices in walls, keep firewood outside of the home, and try to locate any nests that are nearby so you know where the ants are coming from.